Adrian Cronauer: Military service

-After the Vietnam war, Cronauer went on to work at various radio stations as a news anchor and in other capacities.
+After the Vietnam war, Cronauer worked at various radio stations as a news anchor and in other capacities.
 He did voice-over work in New York and owned his own advertising agency, during which time he also earned a master's degree in Media Studies from the New School for Social Research.

 Good Morning, Vietnam

-In the late 1970s, while working as the classical morning host at WVWR in Roanoke, Virginia (now Virginia Tech's WVTF), Cronauer had an idea for a television sitcom that would be a blend of M*A*S*H and WKRP in Cincinnati, two popular TV series of the era.
+In the late 1970s, while working as the classical music morning host at WVWR in Roanoke, Virginia (now Virginia Tech's WVTF), Cronauer had an idea for a television sitcom that would be a blend of M*A*S*H and WKRP in Cincinnati, two popular TV series of the era.
 In 1979 he tried to sell a treatment of this idea, basing the story on his experiences in Vietnam, but without success.
 A few years later he pitched a made-for-TV movie on the same theme: this time, a friend's agent in Hollywood got the treatment into the hands of Robin Williams, who thought the idea was good enough to warrant a feature-length movie starring himself.
 However, according to Cronauer, little of the film reflects his real life.
 Among other things, Cronauer was not a subversive person but a "lifelong card-carrying Republican", and later took an "active role" in both Bob Dole's unsuccessful 1996 presidential campaign and George W. Bush's successful 2004 presidential reelection campaign.
 Cronauer did teach English when off-duty in Saigon, but he did not teach swear words or New York street slang.
 He was never in a Jeep that got hit by a land mine, but he did witness the bombing of a restaurant near the radio station.
 In a 2014 Military Times interview, Cronauer said if he had done some of what the movie said he did, "I'd still be in Leavenworth."

 The movie, directed by Barry Levinson, told a heavily fictionalized story based on a screenplay by Mitch Markowitz, a screenwriter who had worked on M*A*S*H. Cronauer later told friends that Levinson had insisted that Williams and Cronauer not meet until the film was completed as Levinson did not want Williams to try to imitate Cronauer's actions and vocal delivery style.